Eye Disease Treatment

 Are there any preventive measures to avoid eye strain?

 Absolutely!
-To prevent eye strain and minimize the risk of tired or sore eyes, especially during activities like reading or using a computer, you can try these simple tips:
+To prevent eye strain and minimise the risk of tired or sore eyes, especially during activities like reading or using a computer, you can try these simple tips:

 Why does my vision sometimes become blurry at night?